Sisters in Yellow

 Hana has nothing but she’s hopeful.
 She’s fifteen years old.
 She lives in a tiny apartment in a suburb of Tokyo with her young mother, a hostess at a local dive bar.
 They have no money, no security.
 Then Kimiko appears.

 Kimiko is older, a bright light in Hana’s dark world.
-Together they set up Lemon, a bar that caters to hostesses and their marks, small-time crooks, men with low morals and deep pockets, and anyone down on their luck.
+Together they set up Lemon, a bar that, despite its shabby setting and seedy clientele, becomes a haven for Hana.
 Suddenly Hana has a job she loves, friends to share her days with, and the glittering promise of money.
 She feels like a normal girl.
 She feels invincible.

-But in the seedy streets of Setagaya, nothing is as it seems.
-Soon all of Hana’s hope, her optimism, and her drive, will be tested to the limt . . .
+But in the narrow alleys of Sangenjaya, nothing is as it seems.
+Soon all of Hana’s hope, her optimism, and her drive, will be tested to the limit . . .

 A story of enduring friendship and deep betrayal, Sisters in Yellow is a masterpiece of teenage dreams and adult cruelties that confirms Mieko Kawakami as one of the great writers of her generation.